How To Sleep If Your Sunburn Is Keeping You Awake

 Even worse, you might feel extra-exhausted after being in the sun.
 That's because the body is sending fluid to your burnt skin's surface, dehydrating you, which can tire you out, says Marisa Garshick, M.D., an assistant clinical professor of dermatology at Cornell-New York Presbyterian Medical Center.
 Plus, your body is working hard at regulating your core temp, draining your energy even more.
 And yet, you're unable to nod off and stay asleep.

-These two meds (which can be found in the brands Tylenol and Advil, respectively) will help with the symptoms of a sunburn, as they reduce swelling and inflammation, says Dr. Lain.
+These two meds will help with the symptoms of a sunburn, as they reduce swelling and inflammation, says Dr. Lain.
 He adds that ibuprofen has been shown to increase sun sensitivity, though.
 So if you’re planning on getting any more sun, you may want to stick with Tylenol so you don’t do more damage.

 Advertisement